Preconception carrier screening is a genetic test conducted before pregnancy

 Reasons to consider preconception carrier screening

-Anyone may choose to undergo preconception carrier screening, but our Grapevine and Alliance obgyns think it is particularly important for certain people to have the test to decrease their risk of passing on a genetic disorder.
+Anyone may choose to undergo preconception carrier screening, but our Grapevine and Fort Worth ObGyns think it is particularly important for certain people to have the test to decrease their risk of passing on a genetic disorder.

 - Women or men who have a genetic disorder